frankuman/5imFortress/README.md

 ## Requirements
 - Python 3.7.0 or higher
 - Pip
-- Two virtual machines (1 for HMI, and 1 for BS - basestation)
+- Two or three virtual machines (1 for HMI, and 1 for BS - basestation), optionally 1 more machine for the attacker.
 - Network connection is preferred for images and map but not needed.

 ## Installation